artsy/README/playbooks/engineer-workflow.md

 or developers for help getting up to speed.
 Production repos should have a point-person or point-team in their README if you want to know who to start asking questions to.

-### Fork-and-branch
+### Working in branches

-Artsy teams employ the [fork-and-branch](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) model of project collaboration popular in open source.
-That means work happens on developers' own repositories (e.g., [mzikherman/force](https://github.com/mzikherman/force)) forked from the "trunk" ([artsy/force](https://github.com/artsy/force)).
-[Pull requests](#pull-requests) are then made from developers' working branches to the trunk's `master` branch.
+After using the [fork-and-branch](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) workflow for several years, Artsy teams now prefer to work in branches directly on the main repository.
+This means that developers should clone the repo, create a branch from `master` for the work they are doing, and then push that branch back to the main repo.
+[Pull requests](#pull-requests) are then made from the working branch back to the `master` branch.

 ### Commits